aiven/aiven-docs/docs/products/flink/howto/manage-flink-applications.md

 ## Stop an application deployment {#stop-flink-application}

-To stop a deployment for your Flink application, follow these steps:
+To stop a deployment for your Flink application:

 1. In your Aiven for Apache Flink service, select **Applications** from the left sidebar.